NaviGait: Navigating Dynamically Feasible Gait Libraries using Deep Reinforcement Learning: Experimental Results

 Our experiments demonstrate the performance, learning efficiency, and naturalness of the \navigait~system.
 We compare the \navigait~system to two other bipedal locomotion approaches: one with no gait references (as in \cite{zakka2025mujoco}) and one with gait references provided as imitation targets (as in \cite{li2021reinforcement}).
 We will refer to the first as ``Canonical RL" and the second as ``Imitation RL."
 For repeatability, all comparisons are performed in a MuJoCo simulation environment. \ifbool{codelinks}{Moreover, we include all learning, domain randomization, and reward parameters in configuration files within \navigait~repository$^{(\ref{navigait-code})}$ to reproduce our results.}{}

 Lastly, we transfer the \navigait~policy onto the BRUCE hardware.
-We successfully demonstrate stable stepping and disturbance rejection, shown in Figure \ref{fig:hero}.
+We successfully demonstrate stable stepping and disturbance rejection, shown in Fig. \ref{fig:hero}.
 Additional hardware demonstrations can be seen in the supplementary video.